 To send condolences visit edderfuneralhome.com

-To send flowers to D.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of D. Garth Hetz, please visit our floral store.